kube-logging/logging-operator/docs/configuration/crds/v1beta1/loggingroute_types.md

 ### targets (metav1.LabelSelector, required) {#loggingroutespec-targets}

-Targets refers to the list of logging resources specified by a label selector to forward logs to Filtering of namespaces will happen based on the watchNamespaces and watchNamespaceSelector fields of the target logging resource
+Targets refers to the list of logging resources specified by a label selector to forward logs to.
+Filtering of namespaces will happen based on the watchNamespaces and watchNamespaceSelector fields of the target logging resource.

 Default: -